spalencsar/macOS-Cleanup-Script/CONTRIBUTING.md

-# Contributing to System Maintenance Script
+# Contributing to macOS Cleanup Script

-Thank you for considering contributing to the System Maintenance Script!
+Thank you for considering contributing to the macOS Cleanup Script!
 Your contributions are welcome and appreciated.
 Please follow the guidelines below to ensure a smooth collaboration.

 ## How to Contribute